gbeckers/Darr/README.rst

-The combination of flat binary and text files leads to a self-documenting format that anyone can easily explore on any computer, operating system, and programming language, without installing anything, and without any specific pre-existing knowledge on the format.
+The combination of flat binary and text files leads to a self-documenting format that anyone can easily explore on any computer, operating system, and programming language, without installing dependencies, and without any specific pre-existing knowledge on the format.
 In decades to come, your files are much more likely to be readable in this format than in specific formats such as `HDF5`_ or `.npy`_.
-Even by yourself.

 For a variety of current analysis tools dArray helps you make your data even more accessible as it generates a README text file that, in addition to